nguyenha1910/opentowork/examples/streamlit_app.md

 ![alt text](images/image_3.png)

 ### Skill Analysis
 Explore skill match with job listings by adding or removing skills in the Skills box.
+The skill match is shown under the match percentage in a "x of y skills are present in your resume" format.
 Note that the match score percentage will not change, as it is calculated using the job description and not skills.

 ![alt text](images/image_2.png)